-Prerequisites: TSI Satisfied; Graduate of a 2-year accredited medical Radiography Program in Ionized Radiation, ARRT Certificate in student to apply specialized occupational theory, skills, and

-Radiography, Radiation Therapy or Nuclear Medicine.
-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and productions.
+Prerequisites: TSI Satisfied; Graduate of a 2-year accredited medical Radiography Program in Ionized Radiation, ARRT Certificate in Radiography, Radiation Therapy or Nuclear Medicine.
+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+Direct supervision is provided by the clinic professional.